nithashab2000/cybersecurity-labs/README.md

 - Practiced basic TCP communication using 'netcat'
 - Performed SSL/TLS-encrypted data transmission with `openssl`
 - Performed secure port scanning, SSL communication, and private key-based SSH authentication
-- Used the 'diff' command to efficiently compare the similiar files and extract the particular change.
+- Used the 'diff' command to efficiently compare the similiar files and extract the particular change
+- Remotely executing shell commands via SSH to bypass login-shell restrictions
 ---

 ## In Progress

-- Continuing Bandit Levels 18+ to build deeper understanding of CLI security, scripting, and advanced permission handling
+- Continuing Bandit Levels 19+ to build deeper understanding of CLI security, scripting, and advanced permission handling

 ---